What is Life Longevity?

 Is longevity the same as life expectancy?

-However, when used synonymously, the concept of longevity can have a double meaning: individual longevity relating to long-lived individuals and population longevity usually described by the term life expectancy.
+However, when used synonymously, the concept of longevity can have a double meaning: individual longevity relates to long-lived individuals and population longevity usually described by the term life expectancy.

 Is there a limit to longevity?